 No one can make you do, what you do not want to do.

-You go into a natural state of hypnosis on a daily basis, when you meditate, reading a good book, driving on autopilot, just before you fall asleep.
+We go into a natural state of hypnosis on a daily basis, when you meditate, reading a good book, driving on autopilot and just before you fall asleep just to name a few.
 During this relaxed state, our conscious mind goes into the background, and your unconscious steps forward.
-This is the more honest part of our brain that we want to be working with for effective treatment.
+This is the more honest part of our brain that we want to be working with for most effective treatment.

 Everyone enters a state of hypnosis on a daily basis.
-However, people’s ability to go deep varies greatly, which is often affected by experience.
-For example, those who regularly meditate find it a lot easier to go into a deep hypnotic state.
-After a few sessions in therapy, clients find it a lot easier to go deep in a short amount of time, giving more time for the therapy itself.
-It is beneficial to be in a deep hypnotic state when doing therapy, however it is not necessary and results are achieved without it.
+However, people’s ability to go into a deep state varies greatly.
+For example, those who regularly meditate find it a lot easier to go into a deep hypnotic state as they are more used to relaxing the conscious part of their mind.
+After a few sessions in therapy, people find it a lot easier to go deeper in a short amount of time.

 What is Hypnotherapy?

 Hypnotherapy is a form of complementary therapy.
-This means that it is used alongside other therapies and treatments for best effect.
+This means that it is used alongside other therapies and treatments.
+For example, if you are on medication we would still work with your doctor.
 It uses the power of positive suggestion to bring about subconscious change to our thoughts, feelings and behaviour.

 What to expect?

 Initially, you will have a free 30-minute consultation with me.
 During this session, you will have time to ask any questions you may have about the therapy, how it works and what to expect.
-I will also ask you about what you hope to achieve from your sessions, and we can discuss options of treatment.
-If you are happy with this, then we can book an appointment for a therapy session.
+I will discuss with you your goals for therapy, and how I would like to work with those.
+Once we agree on how to move forward, we can arrange your first session.